decentology/dappstarter-core/README.md

 ///(blockchain:ethereum
 Note: You may see some npm warnings about "web3-bzz" after dependencies are installed.
 These can be ignored as the associated code is never invoked.

-## Ganache Settings (for Ethereum only; skip for other blockchains)

-Launch the Ganache GUI, then create a new workspace with any name of your choice.
-Once the workspace is active, click the gear icon and complete these configuration steps:

-- Workspace Tab: Truffle Projects: Select "Add Project" and select "truffle-config.js" from the same folder as this README.md file

-- Accounts & Keys Tab: Mnemonic (field with 12 or more words): Copy/paste the words below.

-  ### [] ///@{ "___test-mnemonic___": "[]"}

-  These keywords are used to auto-generate accounts with private keys for development.
-If the keywords in "truffle-config.js" (which are the same as above) and Ganache don't match, you will not be able to deploy your Smart Contracts to Ganache.

-- Server Tab: Check that "Port Number" is "7545" and "Network ID = 5777"
-///)
 # Build, Deploy and Test

 Using a terminal (or command prompt), change to the folder containing the project files and type: `npm run dev` This will run all the dev scripts in each project package.json.